dirkjanfaber/victron-vrm-api/README.md

 can also use context variables, e.g. `{{flow.siteId}}` or `{{global.vrmId}}`.
 This allows to query the site that has been set in this context field.
 Of course you need to make sure that context contains a valid VRM site id first.

 ## Examples

 There are several examples included in the package.
 In order to use them, import them via the victron-vrm-api examples dropdown on the _Import nodes_ page (accessible via the menu or by pressing _ctrl-i_).

+### Advanced usage

+If you have really spefic needs to query the VRM API, which aren't part of the node (yet), you can input a payload that contains `msg.query`, `msg.method` and `msg.url`.
+The node will then use these values to query the VRM API.
+You can also overrule the `msg.topic` for these queries.
+Note that you _must_ set the `msg.method` when using this feature.

+The `msg.url` part is _everything_ after the `https://vrmapi.victronenergy.com/v2/` part.

 ## References